Wednesday, 11 March 2015

 I love the atmosphere – of a London aware of its history, and still grimy and semi-ruined, 20 years after the war.
 That’s how I remember it.
 A sense of place was one of Marsh's strong points: she puts us in the two boys’ bachelor flat (on the south bank, where they can just see the Dolphin Theatre); in the refurbed theatre itself, with Victoriana lovingly restored; in Conducis’s mews house full of antiques that minions have chosen for him.
 (In 1967, despite space-age fashions and determined modernity, it was becoming quite respectable to like Victoriana.)

 The book has one, glaring, flaw.
 By 1967 you’d expect the casual anti-Semitism of Golden Age detective story writers to be a thing of the past.
-Sadly, no. There is a character called Mrs Guzman, mostly offstage and appearing in others’ accounts.
+Sadly, no. There is an older character called Mrs Guzman, mostly offstage and appearing in others’ accounts.
 Her portrayal is unsympathetic, to say the least - complete with heavy accent.
 Only dear Inspector Fox has some pity for her – or is it the theatre's business manager, Winter Morris?

 The audio version is beautifully read by James Saxon.